Rerandomization with Diminishing Covariate Imbalance and Diverging Number of Covariates

-From Theorem \ref{thm:K_n_Delta_n}, the optimal precision that ReM can achieve depends crucially on the asymptotic behavior of the ratio $\log(\Delta_n^{-1})/K_n$, which is nonincreasing in both $\Delta_n$ and $K_n$.
-Note that generally $\Delta_n$ increases with $K_n$.
-Thus, the ratio $\log(\Delta_n^{-1})/K_n$ generally decreases with $K_n$.
-Intuitively, the smaller the number of involved covariates for rerandomization is, the more likely we are able to achieve the ideally optimal precision.
+From Theorem \ref{thm:K_n_Delta_n}, the optimal precision that ReM can achieve depends crucially on the asymptotic behavior of the ratio $\log(\Delta_n^{-1})/K_n$.
+For any fixed $n$, in general, as $K_n$ increases, $\Delta_n$ will increase, and thus the ratio $\log(\Delta_n^{-1})/K_n$ will decrease.
+Therefore, intuitively, the smaller the number of involved covariates for rerandomization, the more likely we are able to satisfy the condition in Theorem \ref{thm:K_n_Delta_n}(i), and consequently, to achieve the ideally optimal precision.
 Moreover, when ReM involves more and more covariates, it will eventually lose its advantage over the CRE.
 Therefore, Theorem \ref{thm:K_n_Delta_n} suggests that we should not use too many covariates when performing rerandomization.
-In practice, we should try to use moderate amount of covariates that are most relevant for the potential outcomes of interest, as measured by the corresponding $R^2_n$.
+In practice, we should try to use a moderate number of covariates that are most relevant for the potential outcomes of interest, as measured by the corresponding $R^2_n$.
 For example, when $\gamma_n$ has the same order as its lower bound in \eqref{eq:gamma_n_lower}, and $r_1$ and $r_0$ are bounded away from zero, then we can choose $K_n = O(\log n)$ number of covariates, under which $\liminf_{n \to \infty} \log(\Delta_n^{-1})/K_n$ must be positive and ReM can provide non-negligible gain over the CRE as implied by Theorem \ref{thm:K_n_Delta_n}(iii).
 As $\gamma_n$ becomes further from its lower bound, we generally want to use fewer covariates.
 We defer more detailed discussion on the rate of $\log(\Delta_n^{-1})/K_n$ to Section \ref{sec:reg_cond}.